somabadri/co2foodprint/README.md

 This will connect you to our mongodb database and edamam api

-In the project directory, you should run:
+In another terminal, open the project directory and run:

 ### `npm start`